tinymce/tinymce-docs/plugins/media.md

 title_nav: Media
 description: Add HTML5 video and audio elements.
 keywords: video, Youtube, Vimeo, MP3, film
+controls: toolbar button, menu item
 ---

-// adds menu control (under Insert menu)

-// toolbar control

 The `media` plugin adds the ability for users to be able to add HTML5 video and audio elements to the editable area.
-It also adds the menu item `Insert/edit video` under the `Insert` menu as well as a toolbar control.
+It also adds the menu item `Insert/edit video` under the `Insert` menu as well as a toolbar button.

 **Type:** `String`